gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ### Test costs and health benefits

-To add the value node $TC$, which represents testing costs, we need to define the concequences of its different information states.
-The node and the concequences are added in the following way.
+To add the value node $TC$, which represents testing costs, we need to define the consequences of its different information states.
+The node and the consequences are added in the following way.

 ```julia
 I_TC = [T1, T2]